Little Schloss & Big Schloss Loop

 Rhododendron periclymenoides

 By the time I finally made it to the forest road, my journey was not over.
-I still had a 2.5 mile road back to my car.
+I still had a 2.5-mile road back to my car.
 Unfortunately, the rain gods could not just let me get home dry.
-With about 1.5 miles to go, the heavens opened up and it started pouring.
+With about 1.5 miles to go, the heavens opened up, and it started pouring.
 It rained cats and dogs on me all the way to Ol’ Silver.
 As a cruel joke, the rain slowed to a mist when I placed my key in the door and unlocked my vehicle.

 All I could do was give a weary smile as I drove back to civilization.
 Hey, at least my car was clean.

-Part 3: Miscellaneous Details
+Part 3: Important Details

 Logistics: